 Rokuna then drew out her cell phone, and called the local fire department to alert them of the fire that Kagami accidentally started.

-"Must've been desperate to try to kill us itself," said Rokuna.
+"It must've been desperate to try to kill us itself," said Rokuna.

 "You think that thing was responsible for what happened back at our house?" asked Kagami.